claytonblythe/redditstream-cli/README.md

  "username":"RedditUsername"
 }
 ```

+Change to the directory of the .py script, and run

+`python redditstream-cli -s soccer`

 Here is an example of three different redditstream-cli sessions running, serving the latest comments from r/politics, r/soccer, and r/technology.

 ![Alt Test](https://github.com/claytonblythe/redditstream-cli/blob/master/figures/screenshot.png)